 Director of Quality/Regulatory Affairs, Best Sanitizers

 Cindi Linville is the Director of Quality for Best Sanitizers, and has worked at Best Sanitizers for nine years.
 Prior to working at Best Sanitizers, Linville was the Facility Quality Assurance Manager for Avnet.
-She has a degree in IT Security, Electrical Engineering, Organizational Management, and a master’s degree in business management.
-Overall, Linville has worked in Quality for over 20 years.
+She has a degree in IT security, electrical engineering, organizational management, and a master’s degree in business management.
+Overall, Linville has worked in Quality for more than 20 years.
 She also has ASQ certifications as a Quality Engineer, Biomedical Auditor, and in Pharmaceutical GMPs.

 Co-founder and CSO, Aizon